 8 Mezhgorye, Russia

 Being the largest country in the world, Russia is certainly full of surprises.
 It has a lot of mysterious sites, ghost towns, and other special places.
-Like, for example, Mezhgorya.
+Like, for example, Mezhgorya in the Republic of Bashkortostan.
 It's a closed town hidden somewhere in the Southern Ural Mountains.
 To keep off anyone who wants to penetrate into the town or even come close to it, it's encircled by two battalions.

 It's not 100% clear that this area is and why it's surrounded by this kind of secrecy.
 According the most believable reports, it's a nuclear missile site that allegedly has automatic missiles that can be controlled remotely.
 But, since government officials don't comment anything on it, we still can't be sure what Mezhgorya is.